 “Learning how to cook different techniques in different parts of the world, it makes you, in my opinion, a better chef.
 I’ve cooked around the world and I cook things in different ways that I don’t think I would have done unless I travelled.”

 When he does open a new restaurant in the future he will be able to apply what he has learned during this time.

-Friday’s speciality is comfort food from different parts of the world, but his absolute favourite comfort food growing up was his mother’s chicken and dumplings.
+Friday’s specialty is comfort food from different parts of the world, but his absolute favourite comfort food growing up was his mother’s chicken and dumplings.
 He cherishes that recipe but his mother also taught him something much more important.
-Friday describes her as a woman who cares so much about everyone in her life including strangers, and is always doing things for others.
+Friday describes her as a woman who cares so much about everyone in her life including strangers and is always doing things for others.

 "Her personality helped me to understand the importance of other people in everything you do in life, especially when you’re cooking for them.
 "I think you can show love and passion in how much you care about other people."

 Lucy Oneka is a playwright and journalist.
 She has covered many stories for Toronto based newspapers such as the East York Observer, the Scarborough Observer, and the Toronto Observer.
 Lucy’s other passion is music.
 She is a two-time semi-finalist of the prestigious UK Song Writing Contest and recently released her own debut gospel album, “You Are Faithful”.